 4.2.
-Budget implementation in 2021
+Budget implementation in 2022

-In this part, the programme will describe the budgetary implementation for 2021.
+In this part, the programme will describe the budgetary implementation for 2022.
 The development of the main expenditure and revenue categories should be briefly described.
-Furthermore, it should compare the performance in 2021 with the initial adopted budget for 2021 and explain and assess reasons for deviations.
-This section will also provide a box with a summary overview of the fiscal measures taken to mitigate the Covid-19 crisis in 2020 and 2021, based on Annex 1 tables 2c on discretionary fiscal measures and 7a on guarantees.
+Furthermore, it should compare the performance in 2022 with the initial adopted budget for 2022 and explain and assess reasons for deviations.
+This section will also provide summary overview of the main fiscal measures taken in 2022.